 Ending Fatigue: In the mission "Cordis Die".
 It starts setting in after the third time David blacks out.

 Jonas Savimbi.
 He's BRIAN BLESSED as an Angolan warlord, but we only see him for part of one level.
 Some fans have even remarked that they'd love to see a Call of Duty game based around Savimbi.

-Game Breaker: The Storm PSR in the campaign.
+Game-Breaker: The Storm PSR in the campaign.
 One-hit kill anywhere to the body, a great ammo supply, the ability to stack up to 5 shots for penetration of all kinds of surfaces, and a scope that is a combination of the Dual Band and the MMS, with a great zoom level and the ability to see enemies through surfaces.
 It is already the best sniper rifle, but the best part is the fact that its hip-fire spread is even lower than that of SMGs, which means you can run-and-gun, hipfiring everyone with the PSR and be certain that a single bullet will kill everyone.
-Plus a fully charged PSR shot can destroy every single drone in the campaign with one hit (with the sole exception of the CLAW), and for increased cinematic impact, a fully charged shot directed to an enemy will slow down the camera when it impacts, allowing you to see the enemy flying in slow-motion.
+Plus a fully-charged PSR shot can destroy every single drone in the campaign with one hit (with the sole exception of the CLAW), and for increased cinematic impact, a fully charged shot directed to an enemy will slow down the camera when it impacts, allowing you to see the enemy flying in slow-motion.
 The Storm PSR is almost unanimously considered the best weapon in the game, with good reason.
 It could be for this reason (and the amount of cover the enemies hide behind) that this gun is locked away until, and in the default loadout for, That One Level (see below).

 Harper has a bad habit of breaking into a jig when he's supposed to climb a staircase.

 Fans weren't happy that Nuketown 2025, despite being advertised as "open 24/7", was removed only six days after release of the game.
 Instead of returning the playlist, Treyarch decided to create a different, new playlist called "Chaos Moshpit", where Nuketown 2025 is only one of the maps in rotation.
 The solution satisfied no one.
 Eventually Treyarch relented and added Nuketown 2025 to normal rotation.

 Lag compensation.
 It was noticeable in Black Ops 1, but it reached an absolute nadir with Modern Warfare 3, where you could dump a mag at an enemy, only for you to instantly fall dead and the killcam shows nothing coming out of your gun.
 It's back in Black Ops 2, and many gamers, some of them long-time Call of Duty fans that suffered through MW3, consider it to be the last strike on the series if it continues to be unfixed.

 The British "CIA Nerd" character (seen at the beginning of "Achilles' Veil" and in the ending if Chloe is not rescued) is a little hard to take seriously when he spouts stereotypical British slang in every sentence.

 Getting gyped into shooting Alex Mason, Woods' reaction to practically killing his best friend, and Hudson's death are all incredibly hard to watch in "Suffer With Me".
 That is, unless you know how to avert the former.

 Strike Force.
 While most agree that it's a good idea on paper, the Nintendo Hard difficulty due to the suicidal Artificial Stupidity of your units make them a chore.
 To make things worse, you need to win them all to get the best ending.